Beef Tips in Gravy:

 - Return pan to medium high heat and add an additional 1 Tbs of butter to the pan juices (2 if you accidentally poured the juices into your slow cooker).
 Let butter melt.

-- Whisk flour into the butter, until a thick paste has formed.
+- While still over heat, whisk flour into the butter, until a thick paste has formed.
 Then add the beef broth, dry red wine, worcestershire, red wine vinegar, tomato paste and herbs stirring it all together.

 - Bring to a boil then reduce heat and allow gravy to simmer until thickened to the consistency of thick gravy.